 - painful lesions if mucus is present

-Most erythema multiforme lesions are not painful, although some people may experience a burning sensation.
-However, lesions with mucus, such as those on the mouth, throat, genitals, or eyes, can be painful.
+Most erythema multiforme lesions are not painful, although some people may experience a

 In most cases, an infection triggers erythema multiforme.
 Very rarely, medications can cause this immune reaction.